dasher-project/dasher-web/documents/Specification/EditingGuide/readme.md

     Or you can set them to `default`.
 See also this SO question and answer.
     [https://stackoverflow.com/questions/75950638/automatic-fill-colour-but-opposite-to-theme-in-diagrams-net-aka-draw-io](https://stackoverflow.com/questions/75950638/automatic-fill-colour-but-opposite-to-theme-in-diagrams-net-aka-draw-io)

--   Use the typeface `Verdana` for all fonts.
-That typeface is included in the tool by default and shouldn't require downloading or embedding.
+-   Use the typeface `Helvetica` for all text in diagrams.
+That typeface is included in both the desktop tool and the plugin by default and shouldn't require downloading or embedding.

+    The standalone tool, at least for Linux, doesn't support [Google Fonts](https://fonts.google.com/), although the plugin does.

 # How to add images with dark mode support
 Check these notes for how to add images to the Markdown so that GitHub renders